aaronhktan/hkscs-unicode-converter/README.md

 # hkscs-unicode-converter

-**hkscs-unicode-converter** is a utility for converting HKSCS characters assigned to Private Use Areas of Unicode to their equivalents in Unicode 4.1 onwwards.
+**hkscs-unicode-converter** is a utility for converting HKSCS characters assigned to Private Use Areas of Unicode to their equivalents in Unicode 4.1 onwards.
+Inspired by the [npm module](https://www.npmjs.com/package/hkscs_unicode_converter) of the same name.

 ```python
 >>> from hkscs_unicode_converter import converter